-DATE: May 8, 2018
+DATE: June 26, 2018

-το: Mayor and City Councilmembers
+TO: Mayor and City Councilmembers

-FROM: Amy Giannini, P.E., CFM City Engineer
+FROM: Amy Giannini, P.E., CFM

+City Engineer

-SUBJECT: Discuss and consider a recommendation to the City Council by the Planning & Zoning regarding the FY 2019 - FY 2023 Capital Improvement Plan
+SUBJECT: Discuss and consider a recommendation to the City Council by the

+Planning & Zoning regarding the FY 2019 - FY 2023 Capital Improvement

+Plan

 As required by the City Charter, the Planning and Zoning (P&Z) Commission annually reviews and submits a 5-year Capital Improvement Plan to the City Council and City Manager at least 120 days before the beginning of the budget year that starts in October.
-Projects are prioritized by staff and programmed with a recommended year of construction.
+Projects were prioritized by staff and programmed with a recommended year of construction as per charter requirements.
+The plan was presented to the City Council on May 8, 2018 and again at the June 12, 2018 City Council meeting.